mxumary/mxumary/README.md

 - 🤍 Hi, I’m Mary!
-I'm a junior at the University of Pennsylvania studying economics, statistics, and data science (graduating in May 2024).
+I'm an incoming senior at the University of Pennsylvania studying business, statistics, and data science (graduating in May 2024).
-- ✨ I’m interested in creating actionable insights for a more equitable future
+- ✨ I’m interested in understanding the intersection of human behavior and technology
-- 🌱 I’m currently learning about data lakes/data warehouses, ETL pipelines, and Python/Flask.
+- 🌱 I’m currently learning about marketing funnels and customer segmentation.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/mxumary/">LinkedIn</a>

 <!---